Tulsa International Airport: American Airlines Maintenance Facility

 TUL is the headquarters for all Maintenance and Engineering activities at American Airlines worldwide, and is the maintenance base for the airline's fleet of Airbus A320 family, Boeing 787 and Boeing 737 aircraft – a combined total of nearly 800 airplanes.
 It employs over 5,000 people, with the majority as licensed aircraft and jet engine mechanics.
 According to the company, it is one of the largest private employers in Oklahoma.

 While many other major domestic airlines (e.g., United, Northwest and US Air) were closing their maintenance facilities and outsourcing the work to major contractors in the early 2000s, American consolidated these activities at the MRO.
 The airline vowed to make the center as cost-effective as private centers and attract some of this work from other airlines as well.
 AA won major cost concessions from its own employees, pledged to relocate all its Boeing 737 heavy maintenance work to Tulsa, along with its work on the GE CFM-56 engine work.
 It also contains a wheel-and-brake overhaul facility and composite repair center.
 AA received $22 million in funding from Tulsa's Vision 2025 program that helped it buy machines, tooling and test equipment that only original-equipment manufacturers previously had.
 This funding helped it get contracts for maintenance work from Synergy Aerospace for F100 aircraft; Aeroserve, for JT8 engine work; GE Aviation Materials, for work on CF6-80 engines; Omni Air International and Vulcan Flight Management for work on Boeing 757 aircraft; and Aero Union for work on A300 landing gear.

 The MRO occupies about 260 acre and 3300000 sqft of maintenance "plant" at the Tulsa Airport.
 Each year, the base performs major overhaul work on about 80% of American's fleet.
 It also does aircraft maintenance for other carriers on a contract basis.

 On 28 February 2020, American Airlines announced an investment of half billion US dollars for the MRO base that will include two new hangars, including a 193,000-square-foot facility big enough to hold six narrow-body planes, such as a Boeing 737, or two larger planes.

 Lufthansa Technik Component Services

 Lufthansa Technik Component Services LLC (LTCS), a subsidiary of Lufthansa Technik AG, is headquartered at Tulsa Airport.
 LTCS provides maintenance, repair and overhaul (MRO) services to airlines.
 The Tulsa location includes the departments of Production and Product Development Engineering, the department of Finance and Controlling as well as Human Resources Management, Strategic Purchasing and a Customer Service team.
 The workshops and various department occupy an area of 72000 ft2.

 Public transportation

-There is no public transport service to the main terminal.
-No city buses stop at the airport currently.
-Uber and Lyft are common.
-A taxi stand is present, but a taxi is not always available.
-Bus stops are 1.2 to 1.3 miles from the terminal.
+MetroLink Tulsa operates public transport service to the main terminal via Route 201 Monday through Saturday, with 45 minute frequency on weekdays and 65 minute frequency on Saturdays.